lakmeer/colossal-pinball/notes.md

 ### Sectors

-#### Beach
+#### Tide Pools

 - Bright, sandy
 - Waves lapping
 - Easy combos and targets
+- Seashell drop targets
+- Snails drop targets
+- Starfish
+  - Graphic on the playfield with 5 lamps
+  - Must disable all lamps at the same time
+  - Lamps come back on after a timeout
+  - Starfish regrow limbs
+- Sea Urchins Spinner
+- Orbit: rock wall

-#### Shallows
+#### Reef

 - Bright caustics
+- Anenome drop targets
-- Tropical fish
+- Tropical fish targets
-- Crabs
+- Crabs bonus target

-#### Reef

-- Faint caustics
 - Coral
+  - Coral graphic on the upper playfield
+  - Requires eel to access
+  - Anenome targets are only on the upper deck
 - Eels
-- Anenome
-  - Retracts when hit (drop target)
+  - Target Combos summon a fish, which gets eaten by the eel
+  - Eel is now in this position and stays there until you summon another fish
+  - Body of the eel could be a ramp, access to different areas depends on it's position
 - Bobbit worms
-  - Pop out to obstruct shots
+  - Pop out to grab and drain the ball
+  - Ball wanders over specific zones in the playfield?
+  - Chances of strike go up as the mission progresses
+- Reef shark main graphic

 #### Open Ocean

-- Murky particles
+- Murky particles - microplastics
-- Jellyfish
+- Jellyfish - generic targets
-- Sharks
-- Dolphins
+- Ramora fish - 3-target bank combo to remove
+- Sea turtle - special target
-- Sunfish
+- Shark
+  - Large shark forms most of the playfield
+  - Curving around the back to form orbit ramp
+  - Top of the sharks head is playable deck
+  - Shark teeth form giant target combo
+  - Shark mouth is a drain; more targets = more risk
+  - Tail flatten at the end to form onramp

 #### Deep Ocean

-- Nearly black
+- Nearly black + bioluminescence
+  - Some target are only visible by rimlighting
-- Thermal vents
+- Thermal vents - upkickers to upper deck
-- Whales
-- Isopods
+- Isopods - drop targets
-- Oarfish
-- Siphonophores
+- Siphonophores - main graphic

-#### Abyssal Zone

-- Big-mouthed eel
+- Oarfish - wall runs along back of upper playfield
 - Anglerfish
-  - A deeper mode where the lure is a dangling target that must be hit n times, but the mouth of the fish will drain the ball.
-Lure must be hit from oblique angles
+  - Lure is a dangling target that must be hit n times
+  - Mouth of the fish will drain the ball.
+  - Lure must be hit from oblique angles

 #### Black Zone

 - Lair of the squid
+- Whale bones stick up from plsyfield to form bumpers
+- Underside of whale carcass as main graphic
+- Tentacles come from darkness to dangle targets
-- Tentacles move the targets around
+  - Move the targets around
+  - Perhaps specifically dodge the ball
 - Central drain is the beak of the squid, like a saarlac
 - Eye watches the ball from the surface of the playfield